 1. Select Your Platforms

 Whether you use one or all of the major platforms to promote your business, you need to pay special attention to the format and style used by each.
 Visit each site and learn how people interact, the importance of visual components, and the standard etiquette practiced by users before you plunge headfirst into a style that may not be effective.
+Understand the mechanics of advertising on each site as well, using expert resources like this guide to conversational Facebook ads from Octane AI.

 2. Prepare Unique Landing Pages